SitanHuang/ledg/README.md

         --light-theme, --lt
                 put this in your .ledgrc if your terminal has light background

-        --csv
+        --csv,
+        --html,
+        --format=csv|html
-                outputs all tables in csv formats(some commands only)
+                outputs all tables in different formats(some commands only)

         --transpose
                 force a table transpose